aywengo/kafka-schema-reg-migrator/docs/run-in-docker.md

 ### Global Import Mode (`DEST_IMPORT_MODE`)

 The `DEST_IMPORT_MODE` setting enables global IMPORT mode on the destination registry.
 This affects all operations on the registry.

+**Important**: When used with `CLEANUP_DESTINATION=true`, the global IMPORT mode is set **after** the cleanup operation completes.
+This ensures the registry is empty before enabling IMPORT mode, which is a requirement for some Schema Registry implementations.

 ### Subject-Level Import Mode (`PRESERVE_IDS`)